 We are talking about the 80-20 rule, 20% of customers will always create most of the value.
 So, what are we doing for them?
 Do we understand what keeping customers happy means?
 It usually is low-end employees as well, who provide the service.
 Are they being trained correctly?
 I believe that is part of the leadership and communication,

 Designhill: What role does digital transformation play to meet customer expectation and how businesses should go about it?

 Looking for humans for conversation

 Shep Hyken: Digital transformation is a great opportunity in several levels, including customer and support levels.
 In the recent few months, during the COVID pandemic, there has been a significant increase in the desire to talk to a human being.
 As a result, support centers are seeing a huge influx.
 I believe it was 39% in the UK, and in the US, it was 38%.
 An influx of customers that would normally go digital routes, self-service routes, go into a website frequently asked questions, looking for video tutorials, they are now calling because they just want to talk to somebody.

-But when we look at the total overall picture, the digital experience has to be there because it gives customers control and quickly gets them their answers.
-If all I want is to know if my package has been shipped and want to track my package, I shouldn’t have to make a phone call, go on hold, and answer all the necessary questions.
+But when we look at the overall picture, the digital experience has to be there because it gives customers control and quickly gets their answers.
+If all I want is to know if my package has been shipped and if I want to track my package, I shouldn’t have to make a phone call, go on hold, and answer all the necessary questions.
 There should be a link that allows me to do that.

 Artificial Intelligence for customer support